Fast construction on a restricted budget: Spanning subgraphs

-\Cref{cl:D:exp,lem:DFS} imply that $D$ has, \whp{}, a directed path of length $(1-2\eps)s$.
-By the way we have defined $D$, this implies the existence of a path $Q$ of length $(1-3\eps)n$ in Builder's graph.
-To analyse the number of purchased edges, we note that any presented edge is purchased with probability $\asymp s^2/n^2$, hence the expected number of purchased edges is $\asymp t_2s^2/n^2\asymp n/\log^{2\sigma-\eta}$.
+\Cref{cl:D:exp,lem:DFS} imply that $D$ has, \whp{}, a directed path of length $(1-2\eps')s$.
+By the way we have defined $D$, this implies the existence of a path $Q$ of length $(1-3\eps')n$ in Builder's graph.
+To analyse the number of purchased edges at this stage, we note that at any stage an edge is purchased with probability $\asymp s^2/n^2$, hence the expected number of purchased edges is $\asymp t_2s^2/n^2\asymp n/\log^{1/6}{n}$.
 By Chernoff bounds (\cref{thm:chernoff}), the number of purchased edges is sublinear \whp{}.

-\paragraph{Stage III (Preparing the ground)} \stage{$\frac{3}{\eps}n\log{n}$}{$24\eps n$} Let $q_1,q_2$ be the endpoints of $Q$.
-Let $V_1\cup V_2=V\sm V(Q)$ be a partition of the vertices outside $Q$ (so $|V_i|=3\eps n/2$ for $i=1,2$).
+\paragraph{Stage III (Preparing the ground)} \stage{$\frac{1}{\eps'}n\log{n}$}{$36\eps' n$} Let $q_1,q_2$ be the endpoints of $Q$.
+Let $V_1\cup V_2=V\sm V(Q)$ be a partition of the vertices outside $Q$ (so $|V_i|=3\eps' n/2$ for $i=1,2$).
 Builder performs the next two tasks simultaneously.

-\subparagraph{(Connecting the endpoints of $Q$ to $V_1,V_2$)} Builder claims the first observed edge from $\{q_i\}$ to $V_i$ for each $i=1,2$ (unless such an edge already exists).
-After $cn\log{n}$ steps, for any $c>0$, there will be a neighbour of each of $q_i$ in $V_i$.
+\subparagraph{(Connecting the endpoints of $Q$ to $V_1,V_2$)} Builder claims the first observed edge from $q_i$ to $V_i$ for each $i=1,2$ (unless such an edge already exists).
+After $cn\log{n}$ steps, for any $c>0$, there will be \whp{} a neighbour of each of $q_i$ in $V_i$.
 Call this neighbour $w_i$.

-\subparagraph{(Constructing expanders on $V_1,V_2$)} Builder purchases a copy of $\cO_8$ in $V_i$.
-Observing that every new edge falls inside $V_i$ with probability at least $\eps^2$, we conclude, using \cref{thm:chernoff,thm:ok}, that this could be done \whp{} by observing at most $3\eps^{-1}n\log{n}$ edges and purchasing at most $\frac{3\cdot o_8}{2}\eps n$ of them (where $o_8<8$).
-In addition, by \cref{thm:ok:conn,prop:ok:expand} we know that the obtained graphs are connected $\beta n$-expanders for sufficiently small $\beta=\beta(\eps)>0$.
+\subparagraph{(Constructing expanders on $V_1,V_2$)} Builder purchases a copy of $\cO_{12}$ in $V_i$.
+Observing that every new edge falls inside $V_i$ with probability at least $2\eps'^2$, we conclude, using \cref{thm:chernoff,lem:gnt:deg:hit,cor:ok:size}, that this could be done \whp{} by observing at most $\frac{1}{\eps'}n\log{n}$ edges and purchasing at most $36\eps' n$ of them.
+By \cref{lem:ok:exp}, the obtained graphs are both $\beta n$-expanders for some $\beta>0$.
+For $i=1,2$ let $B_i=B[V_i]$ denote Builder's graph on the vertex set $V_i$.

-\paragraph{Stage IV (Hitting boosters)} \stage{$n\log{n}$}{$2\eps n$} For $i=1,2$ let $B_i=B[V_i]$ denote Builder's graph on the vertex set $V_i$.
-From the previous stage we know that both $B_i$ are connected $\beta n$-expanders.
-At this stage Builder purchases any booster with respect to any of these expanders.
-Repeating the arguments in \cref{sec:ham:time} (Stage II), we see that, \whp{}, by observing at most $n\log{n}$ edges and purchasing at most $3\eps n$ of them, both $B_i$ become Hamiltonian.
-In fact, at that time, \whp{}, more is true.

-\begin{claim} For every $i=1,2$, the number of endpoints of Hamilton paths of $B_i$ whose other endpoint is $w_i$ is at least $\beta n$. \end{claim}